Fulfilling The Requirement

 A] Attorneys who have been admitted to the New York Bar for more than two years are considered experienced attorneys.

 A] Experienced attorneys must complete a total of 24 accredited CLE credit hours during each biennial reporting cycle (the two-year period between your attorney registrations).
-At least 4 of these credit hours must be in the Ethics and Professionalism category, and at least 1 of these credit hours must be in the Diversity, Inclusion and Elimination of Bias category.
-The remaining credit hours may be in any category of credit.
+At least 4 of these 24 credit hours must be in the Ethics and Professionalism category, and at least 1 from the remaining 20 credit hours must be in the Diversity, Inclusion and Elimination of Bias category.
+The remaining 19 credit hours may be in any category of credit.

 A] Experienced attorneys may earn CLE credit by attending CLE courses offered in the traditional live classroom format, or in nontraditional formats such as audiotapes, videoconferences, online, etc., so long as the CLE Board has accredited the provider to offer the course in the particular format, or the course is eligible for credit under New York’s Approved Jurisdiction policy.